luiztauffer/guacamole-data-science/_posts/2019-03-17-cool-mammals-project.md

 ## Data Visualization
 I used [Plotly](https://plot.ly) to generate the beautiful bar plot with the frequencies of occurrence for each country.
 What's better than a nice graphic, right?
 I'll tell you what: a **map**!
 To create this choropleth map with the cute mammal icons, I used the [Folium](https://github.com/python-visualization/folium) library for python.
-Both Plotly and Folium make it easy to create gorgeous visual objects and export directly to html
+Both Plotly and Folium make it easy to create gorgeous visual objects and export directly to html.

+## Web application